bbauska/W3Cx-3of5/README.md

 23. }
 ```

-As you can see, the code uses the same technique, becomes less and less readable.
+<p>As you can see, the code uses the same technique, becomes less and less readable.
 The Xs and Ys at the beginning of each call makes understanding the code harder, etc.

-However, there is a way to simplify this => 2D geometric transformations!
+However, there is a way to simplify this =&gt; 2D geometric transformations!</p>

-<h4>Geometric transformations: changing the coordinate system
+<h4>Geometric transformations: changing the coordinate system</h4>

-The idea behind 2D transformations is that instead of modifying all the coordinates passed as parameters to each call to drawing methods like fillRect(...), we will keep all the drawing code "as is".
+<p>The idea behind 2D transformations is that instead of modifying all the coordinates passed as parameters to each call to drawing methods like fillRect(...), we will keep all the drawing code "as is".
 For example, if the monster of our previous example was drawn at (0, 0), we could just translate (or rotate, or scale) the original coordinate system.

-Let's take a piece of code that draws something corresponding to the original coordinate system, located at the top left corner of the canvas:
+Let's take a piece of code that draws something corresponding to the original coordinate system, located at the top left corner of the canvas:</p>

 ```
 1.  function drawMonster(x, y) {
 2.     // head